wormhole-foundation/wormhole/docs/operations.md

 Refer to [devnet/](../devnet) for example k8s deployments as a starting point for your own production deployment.
 You'll have to build your own containers.
 Unless you already run Kubernetes in production, we strongly recommend a traditional deployment on a dedicated instance - it's easier to understand and troubleshoot.

+When running in kubernetes, or behind any kind of NAT, pass `--gossipAdvertiseAddress=external.ip.address` to the guardiand node process to ensure the external address is advertized in p2p.
+If this is not done, reobservation requests and [ccq](https://wormhole.com/queries) will not function as intended.

 ### Monitoring